 One Unique Native American Saddle Type

-I’m sure there are many variations of saddles used by indigenous Americans, but one fascinating thing I experienced as a rider in the clinic was the “saddle” I was allowed to use: It was similar to a bareback pad, but instead of stirrups there was a rawhide rope encircling the horse’s barrel like a very very loose girth.
+I’m sure there are many variations of saddles used by indigenous Americans, but one fascinating thing I experienced as a rider in the clinic was the “saddle” I was allowed to use: It was similar to a bareback pad, but instead of stirrups there was a rawhide rope encircling the horse’s barrel like a very loose girth.

 I learned this “loose girth” would allow me to tuck my knees under the rope and use the rope and my body to hold myself on the horse.
 I was instructed to slide my knees (but not my feet- in case I fell) underneath the rope.
 As I rode, I found that if I needed more security in the saddle, I could spread my knees, and the rope would tighten and pull my seat down into the saddle.
 Surprisingly, it was very natural and arguably more comfortable than stirrups!